THE CORRELATION BETWEEN STUDENTS’ READING COMPREHENSION AND VOCABULARY

 Introduction

-This part will presents and discusses the background of the study, statement of the problem, scope of study, objective of the study, significance of the study, and definition of term.
+of the problem, scope of study, objective of the study, significance of the study,

 Background of the study